rocketlabdelta/rocketlabdelta.com/_drafts/rail-guides.md

   <figcaption>The surface of the moulded rail guide (left) isn't <em>quite</em> as consistent as the machined rail guide (right)</figcaption>
 </figure>

-I've also had good luck with the [ACME Conformal Rail guides][10] for minimum-diameter rockets.
+I've also had good luck using [ACME Conformal Rail guides][10] on minimum-diameter rockets.

 <figure class="r3x4">
   <div class="placeholder"></div>